olmallet81/URT/README.md

 During my experimentations I have tried to find the correct set up for each C++ linear algebra library (Armadillo, Blaze and Eigen compiled with Intel MKL or OpenBLAS) in order to get the fastest results on a standard sample size of 1000.
 If anyone can find a faster configuration for one of them, or more generally, if anyone has anything to propose that could make the C++ code or the Cython and Rcpp wrappers faster, he is more than welcome to bring his contribution to this project.

-When testing for a unit root in a time serie, the test p-value will help to conclude whether or not there is evidence of stationarity.
-However these p-values are computed using critical values which are obtained through Monte-Carlo simulations from a process whose first difference are normally distributed.
-This is unfortunately very rarely the case for financial time series.
-Hence, relying on the p-value to conclude would be a mistake.
-As the real distribution of a financial time serie first difference is in most cases unknown, we can approximate the real p-value by bootstrapping the unit root test

 # What is inside this repository ?
 - Ordinary Least Squares regression
 - Augmented Dickey-Fuller test